WLHS PSEO Policy Overview

-West Lutheran High School accepts PSEO college credits with the ratio of 2 college credits equal to 1 WLHS credit.
+West Lutheran High School accepts PSEO college credits with the ratio of 1 semester of PSEO equals 1 semester of WLHS.
 Students participating in the PSEO program are responsible for choosing courses that will meet all the requirements for WLHS graduation.
 In order to participate in the graduation ceremony, students must meet all graduation requirements by the Friday before graduation.

 Do you meet the requirements?
 Check with your Guidance Counselor if you are unsure.

 The Minnesota Department of Education requires:

 - Juniors to rank in the upper ⅓ of your class

 - Seniors to rank in the upper ½ of your class

 (Because every college’s requirements vary, you must ensure you meet their specific PSEO requirement(s))